Profits, productivity and the pursuit of happiness

 In between drafting contracts and negotiating deals, over 70 of the firm's partners are mapping out how they spend their time, from meetings with clients to games of tennis with friends, and then considering how engaged they were at each activity.

-"The program is not about eliminating weaknesses and things that you are not good at.
-It is actually focusing on the things that you are good at and emphasizing their impact in your life," said Shane O'Donnell, head of William Fry's corporate department.
+"The programme is not about eliminating weaknesses and things that you are not good at.
+It is actually focusing on the things that you are good at and emphasising their impact in your life," said Shane O'Donnell, head of William Fry's corporate department.

 "There has been an immediate and very positive reaction from participants."